Napoleon and the Catholic Church: Imperial coronation

 Despite the opposition of most of the Roman Curia, Pius VII traveled to Paris for Napoleon's coronation in 1804.
-Napoleon placed the crown on his head himself, spurning the pope's intent to do so.
+Napoleon placed the crown on his head himself.
 The painting by Jacques-Louise David titled The Coronation of Napoleon depicts the seated pope at the ceremony as Napoleon crowns his wife.

 Although the pope and the papacy were promised rich gifts and donations, Pius initially refused most of these offers.
 Napoleon did give him the Napoleon Tiara, decorated with large emeralds from the looted tiara of Pope Pius VI, but it was deliberately made too small and heavy to be worn and meant as an insult to the pope.
 Napoleon also commissioned a Portrait of Pope Pius VII by David.

 Influence of Cardinal Joseph Fesch

 Appointed by Napoleon on 4 April 1803 to succeed François Cacault on the latter's retirement from the position of French ambassador to Rome, Cardinal Joseph Fesch was assisted by François-René de Chateaubriand, but soon sharply differed with him on many questions.
 Towards the close of 1804, Napoleon entrusted to Fesch the difficult task of securing the presence of Pope Pius VII at the forthcoming coronation of the emperor at Notre-Dame in Paris.
 The Cardinal's tact in overcoming the reluctance of the pope (only eight months after the execution of the Duke of Enghien) received further recognition.
 He received the grand cordon of the Légion d'honneur, became grand-almoner of the empire, and had a seat in the French Senate.
 He was to receive further honours.
 In 1806, one of the most influential of the German clerics, Karl von Dalberg, then prince-bishop of Regensburg, chose him to be his coadjutor and designated him as his successor.

 Subsequent events damaged his prospects.
 From 1806 to 1807, Napoleon clashed sharply with the pope on matters both political and religious, as Fesch sought in vain to reconcile them.
 Napoleon was inexorable in his demands, and Pius VII refused to compromise the discipline and vital interests of the church.
 The emperor several times rebuked Fesch as weak and ingrateful.
 It is clear, however, that the Cardinal went as far as possible in counselling the submission of the spiritual to the civil power.
 For a time he was not on speaking terms with the pope, and Napoleon recalled him from Rome.